-Rabbi Steven Bayar will lead a thought-provoking, three-part series titled “Current Challenges to the American Jewish Community,” to kick off NCJW, West Morris Section’s Our Jewish World 2019–2020 Clergy Learning Series.
-His talks will be held on Tuesdays, September 10, at noon; September 17, at 1:15 p.m.; and September 24, at noon, all at the Morris County Library, 30 E. Hanover Ave., in Whippany.
+Rabbi Steven Bayar led a thought-provoking, three-part series titled “Current Challenges to the American Jewish Community,” which kicked off NCJW, West Morris Section’s Our Jewish World 2019–2020 Clergy Learning Series.
+His talks were held on Tuesdays, September 10, at noon; September 17, at 1:15 p.m.; and September 24, at noon, all at the Morris County Library, 30 E. Hanover Ave., in Whippany.

 Our Jewish World is coordinated by Melanie Levitan and Ilene Dorf Manahan.